 The creation process begins by professionally face mounting the Lumachrome or Fujiflex photographic print onto 1/8″ TruLife® acrylic glass which is anti-reflective, scratch-resistant, crystal clear and 99% UV blocking.
 The TruLife® acrylic is then mounted to a rigid acrylic backer, ensuring the print is properly protected on both sides.
 Lastly, the piece is finished by adding a rear mounted inset frame, which gives the print the appearance of floating off the wall, eliminating the need for exterior framing.

-While these Acrylic Prints are available with or without the special TruLife® Acrylic, we highly recommend purchasing with the TruLife Acrylic as opposed to the optically clear acrylic as TruLife reduces glare from windows, lights or reflections by up to 50%.
+We highly recommend purchasing TruLife Acrylic prints as opposed to standard acrylic prints as TruLife reduces glare from windows, lights or reflections by up to 50%.
 In addition, the TruLife Acrylic gives added protection from UV rays as well as offers a scratch resistance surface.

-Lumachrome and Fujiflex Acrylic Prints with the special TruLife® Acrylic are the crème de la crème in gallery quality photographic art and is by far our best-selling print medium.
+TruLife® Acrylic Prints are the crème de la crème in gallery quality photographic art and is by far our best-selling print medium.
 Ideal for galleries or private homes, with proper lighting these prints take on a luminance that brings the photo to life.
 If you have any questions about these print mediums or are interested in learning more about which one would work best in your space, please don’t hesitate to contact us and we will be happy to assist you.